codeWithHak/python-projects/01_beginner/01_number_guessing_game/README.md

 ## 🎯 Project Guidelines

-This number guessing game is based on the project guidelines from [Number Guessing Game](https://roadmap.sh/projects/number-guessing-game).
+This number guessing game is based on the project guidelines from [roadmap.sh/projects/number-guessing-game](https://roadmap.sh/projects/number-guessing-game).

 ## ⚡ How to Run